influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 Configuration is parsed and then tested for validity such as whether the Object, Instance and Counter exist on Telegraf startup.

-Counter paths are refreshed periodically, see [CountersRefreshRate](#countersrefreshrate) configuration parameter for more info.
+Counter paths are refreshed periodically, see [CountersRefreshInterval](#countersrefreshinterval) configuration parameter for more info.

 Wildcards can be used in instance and counter names.
 Partial wildcards are supported only